tradlyplatform/marketplace-api/puffin-v2/docs/playstore.md

 ## App Updates
-- Every time we give AAB file, you can go ahead and upload the file in PRODUCTION RELEASE management (sometimes if time permits, we can directly upload that for you)
+- Every time we give an AAB file, you can go ahead and upload the file in PRODUCTION RELEASE management (sometimes if time permits, we can directly upload that for you)
 - It will be straightforward adding a release name and providing a short brief on what's this update has